yiangmeng/data-analytics-lab/Lab4/README.md

 >**Note:**
 > The major advantage of Glue Crawlers is that they understand the partitions based on the S3 object prefix and automatically create the table with partitions as part of the crawling.

+---

-## Create Redshift Spectrum Scehma and reference external table form AWS Glue Data Catalog Database
+## Create Redshift Spectrum Schema and reference external table from AWS Glue Data Catalog Database

 1. Open the [Amazon CloudFormation Dashboard](https://ap-southeast-1.console.aws.amazon.com/cloudformation/home?region=ap-southeast-1])
 2. Select your Amazon CloudFormation stack *(RedshiftSpectrumLab)*
 3. Click on the **Outputs** tab
-4. Naviage to the **pgWeb** URL
+4. Navigate to the **pgWeb** URL
 5. In the pgWeb console ensure that the **SQL Query** tab is selected
 6. Copy the following statement to create a database *(e.g. taxispectrum)* in Redshift Spectrum